hugo4715/Learn4J/README.md

 ## Contributing
-If you contribute, it would be nice to comment all non obvious parts of your source code.
+If you contribute, it would be nice to comment all non obvious parts of your source code, and including links to a clear documentation on the algorithms

 ## Authors
 hugo4715